adityakamath/optical_flow_ros/README.md

 * PMW3901: This implementation has been tested with the PAA5100 Near Optical Flow sensor but still needs to be tested with the PMW3901 sensor.
 There may be some differences such as resolution in pixels.
 Since the used library defines the raw data length to be 1225 (i.e 35x35), a default resolution of 35 is used.
 However, some online implementations define the resolution of PMW3901 as 30x30.
 Another issue is the orientation - for PMW3901, [this](https://docs.px4.io/main/en/sensor/pmw3901.html) document states that the notch on the sensor indicates the back of the board.
 However, for PAA5100, the frame seems to be rotated 90 degrees counterclockwise.
 This is accounted for in the software but for both sensors.
 Both these issues need to be checked with the PMW3901 sensor.

+## Challenges

+Both these challenges are common for both PMW3901 and PAA5100 boards:

+* Secret sauce: the library has a lot of proprietary information which cannot be explained.
+The manufacturer is apparently very guarded about this information, and the only people who seem to have this information have had to sign an NDA.
+This includes stuff like the scaling factor to convert from pixel values to distances as well as functionality such as turning the LEDs on and off.

+* Off-centered: The sensor breakout from Pimoroni is not centered on the breakout board.
+Even if this offset is corrected, the aperture of the sensor itself is not centered on the sensor package.
+Fortunately, Pimoroni has provided [a mechanical drawing](https://cdn.shopify.com/s/files/1/0174/1800/files/39b9173de8970896f2eaa114ef5738eb993a06cc.png?v=1621246728) of the sensor breakout.